30 Days free Return

 Does 316L stainless steel tarnish?

-No. On silver-toned DNSK pieces, the colour is the metal itself — not a coating.
+No. On silver-toned DANSK Copenhagen jewellery, the colour is the metal itself — not a coating.
 Because there's no surface layer to wear away, the finish is permanent.
 There's nothing to tarnish, ever.
-This is a fundamental difference from silver-plated jewellery, where tarnishing is inevitable once the coating wears through.

 Is 316L surgical steel hypoallergenic?